LINSCAN -- A Linearity Based Clustering Algorithm: New Algorithm: LINSCAN

 To perform clustering in this space, we define a distance function as

 where $P=\mathcal{N}(\mu_P,\Sigma_P)$ and $Q=\mathcal{N}(\mu_Q,\Sigma_Q)$ for positive definite $\Sigma_P$ and $\Sigma_Q$.
 Note that this function is symmetric and $D(P,Q)=0$ if and only if $P=Q$.
-Although $D$ does not satisfy the triangle inequality and is thus not a metric, later we will discuss an approximate form of the triangle inequality that $D$ does satisfy.
+Although $D$ does not satisfy the triangle inequality and is thus not a metric, later we will discuss an approximate form of the triangle inequality that $D$ does satisfy (see Theorem \ref{thm:relaxed_tri}).
 Note that by choosing to normalize the covariances as above, we have

 Thus, points can be efficiently disqualified from consideration without having to calculate the more expensive matrix terms if the means are sufficiently far apart, which can be used to improve the run-time of the algorithm.
+This is, in particular, how we utilize $\epsilon$, as this means we can filter out pairs points using standard spatial methods (KD-Trees, etc.) in Euclidean space to filter out points that are sufficiently far apart without having to compute their distance in our distance measure.

 Once the points have been embedded as distributions, we run OPTICS on $\CalP=\set{P_i}_{i=1}^m$ with Euclidean distance replaced by $D(\cdot,\cdot)$, and cluster $X$ based on the results.
-The full process is described in Algorithm 4 (see appendix).
+The full process is described in Algorithm 4 (see supplemental document).